Guidance on Administration Platforms

 - Some administration platforms are supported by grants and institutions, not the individual researcher or clinician.
 If you do not have a budget for data collection, identify what options are provided by your organization.
 Examples of platforms with costs covered by grants, institutions, or advertisers:

 - Research budgets can support off-the-shelf software applications and paper administration.
-Examples of low cost platforms:
+Examples of low-cost platforms:

-- Assessment Center, NIH Toolbox iPad App, PROMIS iPad App, Assessment Center API, web-based survey companies
+- Assessment Center API, web-based survey companies

 - Research protocols that have unique needs are best suited to a custom software application solution.
 To learn more about our technology services, contact us>>

 Use of HealthMeasures in clinical practice usually requires access to a measure’s final score at the time of the clinical encounter.
 This may or may not include integration of HealthMeasures in the electronic health record (EHR).